 What can we say about Hill that we haven’t already?

 He makes highlight reel play after highlight reel play, and despite noting that he wants to retire after his contract expires, he continues to show no signs of slowing down.

 Chase is fast becoming one of the mega-stars of the NFL, and despite a hip injury costing him a portion of the season last year, he had some great weeks down the stretch.

 His close friendship with quarterback and LSU teammate Joe Burrow can’t be ignored.
 The two should be the face of the Bengals for years to come.

 I have Chase as my top prediction to win the NFL Offensive Player of the Year Award.

 The class at the position still, Adams is everything you want in a wide receiver.
 He’s one of the best route-runners the position has ever seen, and his hands can corral almost any ball.

-It will be VERY interesting to see how he plays with newcomer Jimmy Garoppolo, the first quarterback in Adams’ career who hasn’t been inclined to throw the ball deep.
+It will be VERY interesting to see how he plays with newcomer Jimmy Garoppolo, who is ranked No. 18 in our NFL QB power rankings, the first quarterback in Adams’ career who hasn’t been inclined to throw the ball deep.

 1. Justin Jefferson, Minnesota Vikings

 There’s really no other option than to rank Jefferson first at this point, as he’s just ascended to the top by brute force.
 We’ve watched Jefferson evolve from a prospect who was rumored to only be able to play the slot, to a megastar that plays any receiver position needed at an extremely high level.